A brief history

 By 1926 heavier demand and lack of pressure to the higher levels of the village compelled the Waterworks Committee to consider upgrading the system once again.

-The present day Waterworks is managed by a Board of 11 Directors who are dedicated to preserve the village supply.
+The present day Waterworks is managed by a Board of 12 Directors who are dedicated to preserve the village supply.
 Much of the old infrastructure has been replaced and brought up to modern day standards whilst improvements remain ongoing.
-The Board are presently involved in replacing the outdated water treatment plant as well as having other projects (excuse the pun) in the pipeline.
+The Board are presently completing the replacement of the water treatment plant as well as having other projects (excuse the pun) in the pipeline.

-Youlgrave Water is a non-profit making company.
+Youlgrave Water is a non-profit making company Limited by Guarantee -Registered No. 3156766.
 Directors do not receive fees or salaries and is run solely for the benefit of residents.